igraph/igraph/interfaces/python/doc/source/tutorial.rst

 :meth:`~Graph.isomorphic()` tells you whether two graphs are isomorphic or not.
-In general, it might take quite a lot of time, especially for large graphs, but in our case, the answer can quickly be given by checking the degree sequences of the two graphs.
+In general, it might take quite a lot of time, especially for large graphs, but in our case, the answer can quickly be given by checking the degree distributions of the two graphs.

 Setting and retrieving attributes